aobozhang2025/data-driven-LLM-SAC/readme.txt

 11. in the SAC_metrics folder, there is a test.xslx file as the mode file to calculate the SAC metrics of each generated answers manually

-12. Save those excel files in different folders named by model names in folder SAC-metrics
+12. Save those excel files in different folders named by weight combinations for each LLM

 13. run calculate_SAC_metric.py to get the average scores of those SAC metrics